StephenGlasby/StephenGlasby.github.io/blog.md

 has been observed in the Medical Sciences, Psychology and other fields since roughly 2010.
 These fields have taken a number of steps to address this problem, see [here](https://en.wikipedia.org/wiki/Replication_crisis).
-The arbitrary choice of p < 0.05 for significance is less of a problem for pure mathematics.
+The arbitrary choice of p < 0.05 for significance, and the attendant problem pf p-hacking, is less of a problem for pure mathematics.
 However other biases such as lack of availability of qualified referees, pressure to publish, confirmation bias, etc can play a role.
 Should mathematics place more emphasis on reproving central results whose veracity has been